seirana/WESscDRS/README.md

 CPU: At least 16 cores.
 RAM: At least 32 GB (e.g., WESscDRS may require up to 360 GB).

-### Pre-configuration
-WESscDRS includes a pre-configured quickstart profile for local testing with the least requirements, as mentioned above.

-Note: The quickstart profile is not recommended for real-world metagenome data analysis.
-For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system.
+Note: For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system.

 ### Custom configuration
 To fully utilize WESscDRS on an HPC or other systems, you must create a custom configuration file specifying: